 What is methylphenidate?

-No studies have been published on human fertility following methylphenidate treatment.
+Studies on women have not been done to see if methylphenidate could make it harder for a woman to get pregnant.
 Animal studies do not show negative effects on fertility at doses up to 200 times the maximum dose given to humans.

-I just found out that I’m pregnant.
-Should I stop taking methylphenidate?
+I just found out that I am pregnant, should I stop taking methylphenidate?

-Based on published research of about 2,200 pregnancies, this medication is not likely to increase the chance of birth defects.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+Based on published research of about 2,200 pregnancies, methylphenidate is not likely to increase the chance of birth defects.
 Most studies have reported healthy babies delivered at full-term after exposure to methylphenidate.
-While one large database study suggested an increased risk for heart defects when a mom takes methylphenidate during pregnancy, other studies have not.
-More studies are needed to assess whether methylphenidate use increases the chance for birth defects.
-As with all medications, it is best to use the lowest dose that works for you during pregnancy.
+While one large database study suggested an increased chance for heart defects when a women takes methylphenidate during pregnancy, other studies have not.
 Research has not been done on Daytrana® (the patch) and pregnancy.

-Can taking methylphenidate during pregnancy cause other pregnancy complications?
+Could taking methylphenidate in the second or third trimesters cause other pregnancy complications?

-Limited research does not suggest an increased chance for premature birth, or low birth weight when a woman takes methylphenidate as prescribed while pregnant.
+Limited research does not suggest an increased chance preterm delivery (delivery before 37 weeks of pregnancy) or low birth weight when a woman takes methylphenidate as prescribed while pregnant.

-Some babies exposed to stimulants close to the time of delivery may show temporary signs of withdrawal after they are born, but this hasn’t been seen with use of methylphenidate when taken as prescribed.
+Some babies exposed to stimulants close to the time of delivery may show temporary signs of withdrawal after they are born.
+However, this hasn’t been seen with use of methylphenidate when taken as prescribed.

 Can I breastfeed while taking methylphenidate?

-Yes.
 Methylphenidate passes into breast milk at low levels.
 When nursing mothers take it as prescribed, methylphenidate is not expected to cause problems for a nursing infant.
-Reports on 5 nursing infants, whose mothers were taking doses from 35-80mg per day, reported normal infant weight as well as normal sleeping and feeding habits.
+Reports on five nursing infants, whose mothers were taking doses from 35-80mg per day, reported normal infant weight, sleeping and feeding habits.
 Breastfeeding studies haven’t been done with Daytrana®.
-It is important to talk to your health care provider about all of your breastfeeding questions.
+Talk to your healthcare provider about all of your breastfeeding questions.

-There is no information to suggest that stimulants in semen increase the risk of birth defects.
-For most medications, including methylphenidate, it is unlikely that a father’s exposure before conception or during the pregnancy will negatively affect the fetus or cause other problems.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+There is no information to suggest that stimulants in semen increase the chance of birth defects.
+In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.